-Are you currently operating a motorcycle without a Class M license?
+Are you currently operating a motorcycle without the proper Class M license?
 Well here is your opportunity to get one, FAST.

 Some riders say they are not properly licensed because they perceive the licensing process to be inconvenient and time consuming.
 With FAST TRACK Licensing we have relaxed some of the administrative requirements for completing the licensing process.
 You can take the knowledge test for the Class M learner’s permit and the riding test the same day.
 If necessary you can take one, or both tests, a second time the same day.